fivem-snails/prisonbreak-core-client/README.md

 # Project

-This repository is focused on managing the client-side interactions in a FiveM environment, leveraging the FiveM API.
+This repository is focused on managing the client-side interactions in a FiveM framework.
 When a user joins the server, the script is triggered and sends an event to the server-side, enabling the server to manage user creation and related processes.

 ## Setup